Priyansh Jora: Career

 Jora started his career, by being cast as Rohit for 24, an Indian Hindi-language action thriller television series starring Anil Kapoor that aired on Colors TV.
 Later he played the lead in the TV serial Tu Mera Hero aired on Star Plus.
 He also played lead in the TV serial Bade Bhaiyya Ki Dulhania, an Indian Hindi comedy-drama series aired on Sony TV and Sony TV Asia from 18 July 2016 to 7 October 2016.
 In 2018, Jora played the lead in the web series Truth or Tamanna, which was streamed on Voot as a mini series.
 The same year he hosted dance reality show High Fever - Dance Ka Naya Tevar on &tv, also featuring Lara Dutta, Ahmed Khan and Esha Gupta.

-In 2019, Jora made film debut with the film Khandaani Shafakhana, starring Sonakshi Sinha.
+In 2019, Jora made his film debut with the film Khandaani Shafakhana, starring Sonakshi Sinha.
 As of 3 August 2019, with a gross of ₹3.27 crore in India and ₹0.71 crore overseas, the film has a worldwide gross collection of ₹39.8 million.